What Is Abortion?

 We want you to be physically and emotionally comfortable during your appointment.
 We have structured your time with us to provide all the medical and psychological attention you will need.
 Your visit with us will take about an hour, and will include:

 - Testing: We will do a sonogram to accurately determine the length of your pregnancy.
-Dr. Nauser or Fowler will then talk with you about the abortion procedure and perform a brief physical examination.
+Dr. Nauser will then talk with you about the abortion procedure and perform a brief physical examination.

 - The procedure itself: The doctor will give you a local anesthetic to minimize discomfort during the abortion procedure.
 The D&C aspiration procedure takes about one minute; a D&E procedure takes 3 to 5 minutes, but more time may be needed to dilate your cervix.